DAY BY DAY ITINERARY

 We will start our day with a visit to the site of ancient Caesarea Philippi, where Jesus demanded to know of His disciples who people were saying He was.
 Next we will climb up to the Golan Heights and remember the Road to Damascus, and enjoy the breathtaking view from the Peace Vista.
 Then you will enjoy a boat ride on the Sea of Galilee.
 Next a visit to Mt.
 Beatitudes where Jesus gave his “Sermon on the Mount” (Matt.5).
 At Tabgha we will remember the miracle of Multiplication of loaves and fishes (Mark 6) with which he fed thousands of people.
 Visit Capernaum – known as Jesus’ “own town” (Matt.
 9:1) – “walking where Jesus walked” takes on thrilling new meaning.
 As you sit on the stone benches of Capernaum’s ancient synagogue, you’ll be reminded that right here, Jesus taught (Mark 1:21; John 6:59) and healed a man possessed by an evil spirit (Mark 1:23-27).
 It was the synagogue on this very spot, whose foundations you can still see, which Luke says was built by the centurion whose servant Jesus later healed (Luke 7:3-5).
 Jesus also raised from the dead the daughter of this synagogue’s leader (Luke 8:49-53).

 Begin the day with the glorious view of the Old City of Jerusalem from the Mount of Olives.
-Visit the garden of Gethsemane and see its ancient olive trees, remembering Jesus’ agony in prayer for us.
+Take the “Palm Sunday Walk” down the Mount of Olives in the footsteps of Jesus.
+On the way, stop at Dominus Flevit Church (The Lord Wept), marking the site of Jesus’ weeping over the city (Luke 19: 37-42).
+At the Garden of Gethsemane at the base of the mountain, you can spend time pondering and praying about the time Jesus spent here with his disciples before his arrest.
 Visit Mt.
 Zion and the Upper Room, remembering the Last Supper and outpouring of the Holy Spirit.
 Below we can pray and pay homage to Israel’s famous king and ancestor of the Messiah at King David’s Tomb.
 Then we enter the compound at the St. Peter en Galicantu Church which is built over the site of the house of Caiaphas where Jesus was imprisoned.
-Proceed to Gordon’s Calvary and the Garden Tomb.
-Continue to Bethlehem with a stop at the Bethlehem Nativity Souvenirs store.

 QUMRAN / MASSADA / DEAD SEA